projectcalico/calico/master/getting-started/kubernetes/installation/hardway/the-calico-datastore.md

 ip-172-31-45-29
 ```

-Nodes are backed by the Kubernetes Node object, so you should see names that match `kubectl get nodes`.
+Nodes are backed by the Kubernetes node object, so you should see names that match `kubectl get nodes`.

 Try to get an object backed by a custom resource